sushant-97/Chaabi_Assignment_CSV_Chat/README.md

+# Overview
+The project encompasses the processing of BigBasket data, where the data is formatted into documents by aggregating rows for each column.
+Following this, the Sentence Transformer embedding model is applied to convert these documents into embeddings.
+These embeddings are then stored in a Qdrant database for efficient retrieval.
+Furthermore, the Falcon-7B-Instruct model is harnessed for Language Model (LM) queries

-# Chaabi_Assignment_CSV_Chat
+# Logical Flow
-### The initial processing of the BigBasket dataset involved consolidating rows in each column to construct documents.
+* The initial processing of the BigBasket dataset involved consolidating rows in each column to construct documents.
-### To transform the documents into embeddings for streamlined storage and retrieval, the Sentence Transformer embedding model was employed.
+* To transform the documents into embeddings for streamlined storage and retrieval, the Sentence Transformer embedding model was employed.
-### For effective storage and querying of the generated embeddings, Qdrant DB was integrated into the system.
+* For effective storage and querying of the generated embeddings, Qdrant DB was integrated into the system.

-### Language model queries were conducted using the Falcon-7B-Instruct model, enhancing the system's capability for diverse question answering.
+* Language model queries were conducted using the Falcon-7B-Instruct model, enhancing the system's capability for diverse question answering.

-### To address BigBasket-specific inquiries with precision, Langchain was implemented, focusing on accurate data retrieval.
+* To address BigBasket-specific inquiries with precision, Langchain was implemented, focusing on accurate data retrieval.

-### The technologies utilized in the process include Sentence Transformer for document embedding, Qdrant DB for efficient storage and retrieval, Falcon-7B-Instruct Model for language model queries, and Langchain for specific queries related to the BigBasket dataset.
+* The technologies utilized in the process include Sentence Transformer for document embedding, Qdrant DB for efficient storage and retrieval, Falcon-7B-Instruct Model for language model queries, and Langchain for specific queries related to the BigBasket dataset.

 This API receives a user prompt via a POST request to the '/query' endpoint.
 It uses Sentence Transformers to convert the prompt into an embedding, performs a search in a Qdrant collection which we first create for our database to get context, and then passes the prompt along with context to LLM[Falcon 7B].
 The API is designed to provide insights or additional information based on the user's input.